dccuchile/wefe/doc/user_guide.rst

 glove twitter dim=100                                                   2                                                      1                                                   1                                                      2
 =====================  ==================================================  =====================================================  ==================================================  =====================================================

-Finally, we can plot the rankings using the :code:`plot_ranking` function.
+Finally, we plot the rankings using the :code:`plot_ranking` function.
 The function can be used in two ways:

 1. With facet by Metric and Criteria: